abdelrahmanAbouelkheir/Harvard-Processor-Design-and-Architecture/README.md

-Project Description
+# Project Description

-Processor X Meals

-Deadline: Saturday 27/05/2023 at 11:59 pm

-Project Overview
+## Project Overview

-“Processor design is the design engineering task of creating a processor, a key component of computer hardware.
+“ Processor design is the design engineering task of creating a processor, a key component of computer hardware.
 The design process involves choosing an instruction set and a certain execution paradigm, and results in a microarchitecture.
 The mode of operation of any processor is the execution of lists of instructions.
-Instructions typically include those to compute or manipulate data values using registers, change or retrieve values in read/write memory, perform relational tests between data values and to control program ﬂow.”
+Instructions typically include those to compute or manipulate data values using registers, change or retrieve values in read/write memory, perform relational tests between data values and to control program ﬂow. ”

 ` `In this project, you will simulate a ﬁctional processor design and architecture using Java.
 You are asked to choose one of four processor packages described in the upcoming sections.